chevere/docs/packages/Workflow.md

 composer require chevere/workflow
 ```

 The `Chevere/Workflow` namespace provides the tooling to define a runtime execution based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
-It purpose is to allow to abstract instructions as logic units of interconnected async workflows.
+Its purpose is to allow to abstract instructions as logic units of interconnected async jobs.

 ## Creating a Workflow

 To create a workflow pass the Workflow named [jobs](#job).
-In the example below, a workflow defines a podcast publishing:
+In the example below, a workflow defines a podcast publishing procedure:

 ```php
 use function Chevere\Workflow\job;